As elections loom, Thai leader gets cosy with old political clans - Journal du Cameroun

 The sons of a convicted murderer, a rural “don” who has spun a fortune from football and gun-loving provincial bigwigs — as elections near, Thai junta leader Prayut Chan-O-Cha is cosying up to “influential figures”, a group he vowed to expunge from politics with his coup four years ago.

-Throughout his rule Prayut, the gruff ex-general whose army seized power in May 2014, has maintained one key refrain: politicians and their cronies are the cause of the country’s political instability.
+Throughout his rule Prayut, the mercurial ex-general whose army seized power in May 2014, has maintained one key refrain: politicians and their cronies are the cause of the country’s political instability.

 The retired general has been coy on formally announcing a run for office.